cbosoft/pi_rheo_proj/README.md

 (I will update with more links as I go)

+TO DO:
+* Calibration scripts
+* Central calibration storage (not as var in each class!)
+* Redo cals (TS vs. Vms & Iemf vs.  Vms)
+* Analogue filtering?
+* Dead-time compensation?
+* Speed control
+* Temperature control (monitoring)

 ```
 overall_loop.py                 uses the other libs to achieve the main task